Darton State College Admissions | Verification of Lawful Presence

 The following documents serve as proof of lawful presence in the United States.
 One of the following is required before you are eligible for in-state tuition.

 - A Certified U.S. Birth Certificate showing the student was born in the U.S. or a U.S. territory.
-A photocopy is not acceptable.
+A photocopy provided by the student is not acceptable.

 - A U.S. Certificate of Citizenship (USCIS form N-560 or N-561).